Wloha/wloh/README.md

 ## Progress
   - Can command the bot to do certain things
-    - Show the all the commands of the bot to help users know what to do with it
+    - Show all the commands of the bot to help users know what to do with it
     - Turn image sent by user into color histogram
     - Show a the rank of the top 5 most mentioned anime by the users in the server